 Just about every bakery in Paris has tarte au citron on the menu.
 Bright yellow and serenely simple, it shines like a sun and catches your eye right away.
 It doesn’t need chocolate, cream or fancy piping to stand out.
 You know exactly what you’re getting: a smooth, rich, mouth-puckering lemon curd in a pastry shell.
 Magnifique!

 Oh Là Là Lemon Tart

 - 1 cup heavy cream

 - Pre-heat oven to 200 °C

 - In a bowl, whisk eggs, sugar, cream, lemon juice and zest

 - Pour mixture into pastry shell and bake for 20 to 30 minutes, until the mixture is just set

 - Cool for 15 minutes or until room temperature

-- Decorate with thin lemon slices, curls, raspberries or even a light dusting of icing sugar
+- Decorate with thin lemon slices, finger lime pearls, or even a light dusting of icing sugar